massej/RadioHLSConverter.backend.serverless/README.md

 # RadioHLSConverter.backend.serverless

-This software will allow you to convert an HLS radio source (m3u8 file extension) to the old format.
+This software will allow you to convert an HTTP Live Streaming (HLS) radio source (m3u8 file extension) to the old HTTP stream format.
 - Ex : Convert MPEG-TS to ADTS audio format while keeping the same audio codec (aac) from the HLS radio to allow Winamp to play / read the stream.

 1. Install C# NET Core 5.0 https://dotnet.microsoft.com/download/dotnet/5.0